+Moapa Solar Energy Center Scoping Report October 2012

-18 Page 5-5 cent Concern that project-related activities could facilitate the incursion and/or spread of non-native, invasive plants.
-The spread of invasive species is known to alter fire ecology of the Mojave Desert and increase wildfire frequency. cent Develop a vegetation plan describing how sensitive or state listed plants will be avoided, salvaged, and made available for restoration or compensated for. cent Avoidance of sensitive and state-listed plants should be taken into account when developing the project footprint and the layout of solar infrastructure should be sited and arranged to avoid impacting such plants. cent Plant surveys should be conducted for state protected cacti and yuccas, stick ringstem, Beaverdam breadroot, three-corner milkvetch, Las Vegas buckwheat, sticky buckwheat, rosy two-toned penstemon and white bearpoppy during spring flowering periods and any found plant locations geospatially mapped.
-At least two years of plant surveys should be conducted to confirm the absence of the species and if found to be present, protective measures should be established to avoid, minimize and mitigate impacts. cent Land clearing or other surface disturbance associated with the proposed project should be conducted outside the avian breeding and nesting season which occurs approximately between March 1 and July 31.
-If this is not feasible, it is recommended that a qualified biologist survey the area prior to land clearing. cent If burrowing owls are determined through surveys to occur within the project, the project should be designed to avoid disturbing burrows that are used by owls. cent Concerns about the potential impacts to raptors, including eagles and other migratory birds, from loss of foraging habitat, transmission line strikes and power towers.
-It is recommended that pre- project surveys be conducted for raptors, including eagles, and other migratory birds, and to develop a Bird and Bat Conservation Strategy and an Eagle Conservation Plan. cent Holes, gaps or hollow spaces in the proposed facilities or structures should be closed during construction to prevent bird entry. cent When the Biological Assessment (BA) is prepared and BIA requests consultation, the project design or proposed action should be near final with a preferred alternative that includes a single footprint, proposed methods, and technologies.
+Concern that project-related activities could facilitate the incursion and/or spread of non-native, invasive plants.
+The spread of invasive species is known to alter fire ecology of the Mojave Desert and increase wildfire frequency.
+Develop a vegetation plan describing how sensitive or state-listed plants will be avoided, salvaged, and made available for restoration or compensated for.
+Avoidance of sensitive and state-listed plants should be taken into account when developing the project footprint and the layout of solar infrastructure should be sited and arranged to avoid impacting sensitive or state-listed plants.
+Plant surveys should be conducted for state protected cacti and yuccas, stick ringstem, Beaverdam breadroot, three-corner milkvetch, Las Vegas buckwheat, sticky buckwheat, rosy two-toned penstemon, and white bearpoppy during spring flowering periods and any plant locations found should be geospatially mapped.
+At least two years of plant surveys should be conducted to confirm the absence of sensitive or state-listed plants, and if sensitive or state-listed plants are found to be present, protective measures should be established to avoid, minimize, and mitigate impacts.

+Land clearing or other surface disturbance associated with the proposed project should be conducted outside the avian breeding and nesting season which occurs approximately between March 1 and July 31.
+If conducting land clearing or other surface disturbance outside the avian breeding and nesting season is not feasible, it is recommended that a qualified biologist survey the area prior to land clearing.
+If burrowing owls are determined through surveys to occur within the project, the project should be designed to avoid disturbing burrows that are used by burrowing owls.
+Concerns about the potential impacts to raptors, including eagles and other migratory birds, from loss of foraging habitat, transmission line strikes, and power towers.
+It is recommended that pre- project surveys be conducted for raptors, including eagles, and other migratory birds, and to develop a Bird and Bat Conservation Strategy and an Eagle Conservation Plan.
+Holes, gaps, or hollow spaces in the proposed facilities or structures should be closed during construction to prevent bird entry.
+When the Biological Assessment (BA) is prepared and the Bureau of Indian Affairs (BIA) requests consultation, the project design or proposed action should be near final with a preferred alternative that includes a single footprint, proposed methods, and technologies.

+SOCIOECONOMICS

-SOCIOECONOMICS cent When will any project-related jobs be available? cent Tribal Employment Rights requires availability of jobs for Native Americans.
+When will any project-related jobs be available?
+Tribal Employment Rights requires availability of jobs for Native Americans.
 Moapa Solar Energy Center Scoping Report October 2012